stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 ## First impression using SPM:

 SPM seems like a command-line tool for downloading projects that contain .swift files from github.
-It's able to derive files based on sem-ver tagging.
+It's able to derive files based on "Sem-Ver" tagging of committed code.

 ## Export:
 1. Add an empty Package.Swift to your xcode project